aws-samples/aws-energy-kit-workshop/README.md

 ### 7/ Optional: Set up the Amplify Web Application

 If you are reading this it is because you deployed the EnergyKit Web Application by setting `deployWebStack: true` in the `cdk.context.json` file.
-Your application is already up and running in the AWS Cloud and there are a few simple steps to begin working with and editing your application.
+The application is already up and running in the AWS Cloud and there are a few simple steps to begin working with it.

 1. Visit the AWS Amplify Console by navigating to the AWS Console and searching for Amplify.
 Make sure you are in the same region that you just selected to deploy your application.
 2. Visit your live web application --> click on the link in the Amplify console